luismeyer95/alpine42/README.md

 # alpine42

-A CLI wrapper around docker for use on 42 projects
+A CLI wrapper around docker for use on 42 projects.
+The Docker image is built from an Alpine Linux image to which I added valgrind, clang and clang++ among other tools.
+Feel free to customize the Dockerfile for your own needs!

 ## Installation (MacOS)